LukasBanana/LLGL/docu/README.md

 #### Known issues

 Currently only the GLES backend is supported for Android.
-Vulkan backend compiles but is not stable and untested at the moment.
+Vulkan backend compiles but is not stable (synchronization issues are visible).

 ## GNU/Linux